 A Mid-Term Review of the DSM Strategy was published in May 2017 and outlined three main areas where the EU needs to act further to ensure a fair, open and secure digital environment:

-initiatives to spur the European data economy by clarifying rules on the cross-border flow of non-personal data based on principles such as free movement of data and prepare an initiative to improve access and reuse of publicly-funded data.
+- initiatives to spur the European data economy by clarifying rules on the cross-border flow of non-personal data and prepare an initiative to improve access and reuse of publicly-funded data.

-tackle growing cybersecurity challenges by reviewing the EU Cybersecurity Strategy and the mandate of European Union Agency for Network and Information Security (ENISA), to align it to the new EU-wide framework on cybersecurity leading to improved security in the EU
+- tackle growing cybersecurity challenges by reviewing the EU Cybersecurity Strategy and the mandate of European Union Agency for Network and Information Security (ENISA), to align it to the new EU-wide framework on cybersecurity.

-- review platform to business trading practices and ensure a fair and innovation-friendly business environment; and
+- review platform to business (P2B) trading practices to ensure a fair and innovation-friendly business environment; and

-- work with platforms to ensure that illegal content online can be easily reported and effectively removed.
+- ensure that illegal content online can be easily reported and removed effectively.

 Finally, the Review has also shown that substantial additional investment in digital skills and infrastructure and technologies will be needed.
-It will therefore work on these issues as well as high performance computing, e-health, connected cars.
-It will also look a digitisation in the global context and closer to home, in our working lives.
+The Commission is therefore working with member states on these issues as well as high performance computing, e-health and connected cars.
+It will also look at digitisation in the global context and closer to home, in our working lives.

-The 2017 DESI index shows that Ireland is ranked as the 8th most advanced digital economy in the EU – the top seven countries are; Denmark, Finland, Sweden, Netherlands, Luxembourg, Belgium and the UK.
+The 2017 DESI index shows that Ireland is ranked as the 8th most advanced digital economy in the EU.
 Ireland ranks very high when it comes to the integration of digital technologies by businesses, mostly because many SMEs embraced e-commerce.
-Internet users increasingly take advantage of high-speed infrastructures and also make good use of online public services.
 Our main challenge identified in the Index is to equip more than half of the population with at least basic digital skills.